iterative/dvc.org/static/docs/commands-reference/checkout.md

 ## Description

-[DVC-files](/doc/user-guide/dvc-file-format) in a <abbr>DVC project</abbr>
+[DVC-files](/doc/user-guide/dvc-file-format) in a <abbr>project</abbr> specify
-specify which instance of each data file or directory is to be used, using the checksum saved in the `outs` fields.
-The `dvc checkout` command updates the workspace data to match with the cache files corresponding to those checksums.
+which instance of each data file or directory is to be used, using the checksum saved in the `outs` fields.
+The `dvc checkout` command updates the workspace data to match with the <abbr>cached</abbr> files corresponding to those checksums.

 Using an SCM like Git, the DVC-files are kept under version control.
-At a given branch or tag of the SCM repository, the DVC-files will contain checksums for the corresponding data files kept in the DVC cache.
+At a given branch or tag of the SCM repository, the DVC-files will contain checksums for the corresponding data files kept in the cache.
 After an SCM command like `git checkout` is run, the DVC-files will change to the state at the specified branch or commit or tag.
 Afterwards, the `dvc checkout` command is required in order to synchronize the data files with the currently checked out DVC-files.